fboes/aerofly-weather/README.md

 * Set weather data from a [METAR string](docs/metar.md).
 * Fetch a METAR string from an URL and set the weather accordingly.
-* Fetch weather data from the CheckWx API and set the weather accordingly.
+* Fetch weather data from the [CheckWX API](https://www.checkwx.com/) and set the weather accordingly.

 The desktop batch file also contains some settings for the tools.
 If you want to edit the desktop batch file, just right click on it and select "Edit".
 There is a small [guide on how work with the command line tools contained in the desktop batch file](docs/command-line.md).